 Flowering Shrubs, Selection and Care.
-Glenn Grosch will present the basics of successfully growing deciduous shrubs, including plant selection, planting, watering, fertilizing and pruning.
+This month's program was presented by Glenn Grosch, a member of the Chicago Botanic Garden teaching staff, and a retired certified arborist.
+We learned all about successfully growing deciduous shrubs, including plant selection, planting, watering, fertilizing and pruning.
 Included will be Midwest shrubs by season: dormancy, full flower, summer foliage and fall color.
-Glenn has been on the CBG teaching staff since 1999 and is a certified arborist

 Antioch Garden Club members had our first meeting after summer break.
 We had a great time socializing and catching up with each other before moving the the meeting room for a presentation on mushrooms.
 "Mrs. Mushroom", aka Lindsay Schwartz entertained and educated us about mushrooms.
 Lindsay went from a Master's in Applied Nutrition to operating her own gourmet mushroom business.
 She brought various mushrooms in growing medium to demonstrate how easy it is to grow fresh mushrooms at home.
 We then enjoyed an amazing pot luck luncheon, followed by our business meeting.
 What a great start to our new club year!!